thomsen85/IM-WANTEDD/README.md

 - Simulates a mobile wireless mesh network with drones for rescue missions.
 - Realistic visualization and simulation of drone movements and communication.
 - Dynamic network topology with decentralized communication.
-- Support for various routing and flooding techniques.
 - Easy-to-use interface for controlling and monitoring the simulation.

 ## External Dependencies (Crates)